EmuDeck/emudeck.github.io/docs/common-issues/windows/index.md

 ---

-### PS3 games and EmulationStation
+### PlayStation 3 games

 ---

-#### How to run directory games from EmulationStation
+#### How to run directory games from EmulationStation-DE

-Every time you launch SRM or EmulationStation, EmuDeck will rename your PS3 folder games adding at the end the text .ps3 so EmulationStation can detect them.
+Every time you launch Steam ROM Manager or EmulationStation-DE, EmuDeck will rename your PS3 ROM folders and add `.ps3` at the end of the folder name.
+This tiny edit allows EmulationStation-DE to launch your games with no tinkering on your end.

 For instance: